MiniKnife/easy.sh-en/en/xyz_mode.md

 ### y-mode

 #### Description
 In multi-user mode, the client ** will not ** retain the user's login session information after the user logs in.
 After SSH is disconnected, all commands will be invalid.
-Each time you reconnect to the server, you will be required to log in again before performing related operations
+Each time you reconnect to the server, you will be required to log in again before performing related operations.

-If the client version information shows `(y-mode)`, it means that the client is installed in y mode
+If the client version information shows `(y-mode)`, it means that the client is installed in y mode.

 ```shell
 $ easy -v